Hi! I’m Sue Mitchell.

 I’m here to be your Memoir Muse.

-That means I will inspire you to finally write your memoir or autobiography.
-I teach methods that make memoir writing feel manageable.
-I’ll give you the tools, support and confidence you need to succeed.
+That means I will inspire you to finally work consistently on your memoir project.
+I teach methods that make the creative process feel manageable.
+At An Untold Story, you’ll get the tools, support and confidence you need to succeed.

 10 Things to Know About Sue

 1. I grew up in the New Jersey suburbs, but my love of the outdoors sent me packing first chance I got.
 I moved out west and never went back…except for my summers on a lake in New Hampshire every single year, without fail (Update: Ugh!
 I failed in 2020 due to the pandemic.)
 We all have a physical home and a heart home.
 Sometimes they’re the same, and sometimes they’re not.
 New Hampshire is my heart home, but I’ve been living in Colorado for the last 27 years.

 2. I taught 28 years in the public schools.
 Most of that time I was a gifted education specialist — I somehow weaseled my way into a teaching gig where I designed my own curriculum and guided students through creative projects.
 This is how I honed my ability to simplify information and creative processes to make them feel manageable.